 This ten year-long movement fulfilled the prophecy of the Feast of Trumpets.
 Just as the Israelites loudly blew the trumpets in preparation for the day of Atonement, there was a loud trumpet blast (preaching) testifying the Advent Movement of Jesus’ second coming.

 This movement was the preparation for the Day of Atonement, the tenth day of the seventh month in the sacred year—Oct 22, 1844—on which Jesus entered the Most Holy Place in heaven.

 God allowed William Miller and the Advent Movement so that His will could be fulfilled.

 Luke 19:40 “I tell you,” he replied, “if they keep quiet, the stones will cry out.”

 Even though the movement was led by people who did not know the feasts of God, their work resulted in the fulfillment of the prophecy of the Feast of Trumpets.
-When we keep the Feast of Trumpets for ten days (leading up to the Day of Atonement) with one mind, God will answer our prayers and lavish on us great blessings.
+When we keep the Feast of Trumpets for ten days (which leads up to the Day of Atonement), God will answer our prayers and lavish on us blessings for atonement.

 - The Seven Feasts In Three Times

 - The Feast of Unleavened Bread

 - The Day of Firstfruits

 - The Feast of Trumpets